 Most of those great nineteenth-century painters rode the tide of modern art, which began with realism and progressed to impressionism.
-Alongside with most expensive paintings in the world we would like you to check the top 10 of the most important paintings in art history that you should be aware of!
+Alongside with 10 Most Expensive Paintings in the World and 20 Most Famous Artworks You Must See at The Metropolitan Museum of Art we would like you to check the top 10 of the most important paintings in art history that you should be aware of!

 1. Cafe Terrace at Night by Van Gogh

 Vincent Van Gogh is one of the most well-known artists of the nineteenth century.
 Vincent Van Gogh was a post-impressionist painter from the Netherlands who, unlike many other prominent artists, had little critical or financial success during his lifetime.
 Bold colors, forceful and frenzied brushstrokes, and profound perceptions of humans and nature are all hallmarks of his work.
 Within a decade, Van Gogh created almost 2,100 pieces, but the majority of his 860 oil paintings were created in his final two years.

 In 1888, he painted Cafe Terrace at Night, which depicted a view of the charming boulevard in the late hours of the evening.
 Warm, yellowish light colors from oil painting brushes illuminate the street and the café, giving off a pleasant warmth to anybody who recognized the famous spot.
 The painting was one of Van Gogh’s most well-known cityscapes, but he would subsequently suffer from severe despair and bipolar disorder, which had a significant impact on his physical health.

 2. The Card Players by Paul Cezanne